-The SC may ask the MO to provide a summary of the complaint.
+In most cases, the SC will expect the MO to provide a summary of the complaint.
 The information contained in the summary might include

 - Whether the complaint is within jurisdiction - The paragraphs of the Code of Conduct the complaint might relate to, or the paragraphs the complainant has identified - A summary of the key aspects of the complaint if it is lengthy or complex - Any further information that the officer has obtained to assist the ASC with its decision.
 This might include: - Obtaining a copy of the subject member's 'acceptance of office form' and undertaking to observe the Code - Minutes of meetings - A copy of the subject member's entry in the Register of Interests - Information from Companies House or the Land Registry - Other easily obtainable and relevant documents